 - Children are encouraged to practise their speaking and listening skills on a regular basis e.g., answering the register, using greetings and language in and around school and the classroom.
 They will be expected to be able to show visitors around school speaking appropriately.

 - Children engage and participate in a range of practical activities to enhance their learning; matching cards, show me games, flash card activities, translation games, and language detective games.

-We use ‘Letters and Sounds’ for the basis of our daily phonics learning and efficiently track children’s progress throughout EYFS and Key Stage 1 to ensure children are able to listen, decode, speak, read and spell effectively.
+We use ‘Jolly’ for the basis of our daily phonics learning and efficiently track children’s progress throughout EYFS and Key Stage 1 to ensure children are able to listen, decode, speak, read and spell effectively.
 If appropriate, we carry this practice on into Key Stage 2 to support children who may need to continue their phonics learning.
 Year one take part in the National Phonics Screening check and will retake the test in year 2 if they have needed further support.

 Reading is effective when: